Budget 2020: $1.1b towards saving environment while creating jobs

-Almost $1.1 billion from the Budget will be put towards restoring the environment and the Government expects that investment to create about 11,000.
+Almost $1.1 billion from the Budget will be put towards restoring the environment and the Government expects that investment to create about 11,000 jobs.

 Waterways, wildlife, wallabies and wilding pines are particular focuses of three different initiatives to create more jobs in nature and the regions.